 File Size of Episode Video: 784,341,169 Bytes

 European Journal is now available on PegMedia.org in both English and Spanish!
 Each week will have two files, one in English labelled "European Journal" and one in Spanish labelled "Europa Semanal" in the title.

 For a full description of this week's episode in Spanish, go to: www.dw.de/europasemanal and click on "emision".

 Coming up this week on European Journal - the news magazine from Brussels ---

-For the program's Deutsche Welle homepage including a Flash preview - visit European Journal at www.dw.de/europeanjournal
+For more on the program and a Flash preview - visit the European Journal website at www.dw.de/europeanjournal

 Please note that a one time Deutsche Welle license agreement is required to broadcast Deutsche Welle programs.
 See the series' general description for details or email us at firstname.lastname@example.org.
 Please include your organization's legal name and address so we can include it in an agreement.